BlockSigner/cove/site/content/english/enable-qes.md

 of your electronic signature
 ===============
-Enable the highest e-signing standard (QES) by getting yourself identified online via video (EU) or by personal contact (Switzerland).
+Enable the highest e-signing standard (QES) by getting yourself identified online via video (EU) or face-to-face (Switzerland).
 {{% /markdown %}}
 {{< /content >}}